 Another great thing about Nokia 8 Sirocco is its display.
 Oh yeah, we have a P-OLED display that packs some vibrant and punchy colors all over the place. the display comes with 5.5 inches in size, and since it’s not an 18:9 display, this is still pretty big.
-Also, the display covers a majority of phone’s front side, making it look even bigger on the first glance.
-However, the highlight of this display is definitely the razor-sharp 1440×2560 pixels resolution.
-Due to high resolution, Nokia 8 Sirocco packs astonishing 534 ppi of pixel density.
+Also, the display covers a majority of the phone’s front side, making it look even bigger at first glance.
+However, the highlight of this display is the razor-sharp 1440×2560 pixels resolution.
+Due to high resolution, Nokia 8 Sirocco packs astonishing 534 PPI of pixel density.
 I can’t express how happy I am with this display!

 Nokia 8 Sirocco comes with Android 8.0 OS and offers a stock experience out of the box.
 While this Android version is great, Nokia always manages to cut things down and make it as generic as it can be.
 To put it simply, I don’t like it sometimes.
 Moving on to hardware, this is where Nokia fails to impress me.
 With the Snapdragon 835 chipset and Adreno 540 GPU, Nokia 8 Sirocco performs like a last-year phone.
 Oh, wait… this IS the last-year chipset!
 What were you thinking, Nokia?!